anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 be deactivated.

-The join-port of the Join Proxy is discovered by sending a multicast GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.jp".
+The join-port of the Join Proxy is discovered by sending a multicast GET request to "/.well-known/core" including a query parameter with wildcard value "brski-jp=*".
-This value is defined in {{iana-rt}}.
+This CoRE link format target attribute ("brski-jp") is defined in {{iana-target-attribute}}.
-Upon success, the return payload will contain the join-port.
+Upon success, the return payload will contain a link that indicates the join-port.

-The resource type (rt) "brski.jp" exclusively pertains to the empty path resource, and signals that under this root the BRSKI/EST resources of a remote Registrar can be found deeper down in the resource hierarchy under `.well-known/brski` and `.well-known/est`.
+The target attribute "brski-jp" in a link signals that the link's sender functions as a cBRSKI Join Proxy, offering cBRSKI/EST-coaps resources of a (remote) Registrar at the indicated join-port, via the CoAPS protocol, at the well-known URIs `/.well-known/brski` and `/.well-known/est`.

-The meta-example below shows the discovery of the join-port (field `join_port`) of the Join Proxy:
+The meta-example below shows the discovery of the join-port (value `join_port`) at the Join Proxy:

 ~~~~
-  REQ: GET coap://[ff02::fd]/.well-known/core?rt=brski.jp
+  REQ: GET coap://[ff02::fd]/.well-known/core?brski-jp=*

   RES: 2.05 Content
     Content-Format: 40 (application/link-format)
     Payload:
-      <coaps://[IP_address]:join_port>;rt=brski.jp
+      <>;brski-jp=join_port
 ~~~~

-In actual examples based on this, the field `IP_address` would contain the link-local IP address of the Join Proxy and the field `join_port` would contain the join-port value as a decimal number.
+In actual examples based on this, the string `join_port` would be a decimal number string.

-Note that the `join_port` field and preceding colon MAY be absent in the discovery response: this indicates that the join-port is the default CoAPS port 5684.
+In the returned CoRE LF link, the target URI (within `<>`) is an empty, unused &lt;URI-Reference&gt; pointing to the `/.well-known/core` resource from which the link format document was retrieved (see {{Section 5.1 of RFC3986}} for relative URI resolution details).

-In the returned CoRE link format document, discoverable port numbers are usually returned for the Join Proxy resource in the &lt;URI-Reference&gt; of the link (see {{Section 5.1 of RFC6690}} for details).
+This specific target URI is used to minimize the size of the link format document.

 ## Pledge Discovers Multiple Join-Ports {#discovery-by-pledge-multi}